 • ‘Wandering Light’ – Triumphant after a deadly battle, a warrior named Velesyl returns for his bride but instead encounters an eerie, glowing spirit.

-As for the illustrations in the book – they are images of classic works of Ukrainian artists.
+As for the illustrations in the book – they are ireproductions of classic works by Ukrainian artists.
 The originals are exhibited or archived at the National Art Museum of Ukraine.
 Once again the Museum lent us a helping hand.
 Its curator and researcher Lesia Tolstova advised on and arranged for the use of the images.
-To demonstrate, we include some of them here.
+As examples, we include some of them here.